Timberwolves vs Hornets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 1)

 Minnesota vs Charlotte Prop Picks (AI)

-Remi is pouring through loads of stats on each line.
-In fact, anytime the Timberwolves and Hornets play there’s always several intriguing trends to key in on.
-Not to mention games played at Spectrum Center in Nov seemingly never follow normal, predictable patterns.
+Remi is pouring through mountains of datapoints on each line.
+In fact, anytime the Timberwolves and Hornets play there’s always several intriguing observations to key in on.
+Not to mention games played at Spectrum Center in Nov rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: R. Kalkbrenner over 16.5 PTS+REB.